 FULFILLING HEARTS RESCUE

 Fulfilling Hearts Rescue is a local non-profit dog rescue group, rescuing neglected, abandoned or injured dogs, placing them in approved foster homes, and finding them their forever families.
 They also focus on education regarding animal rescue.

 Each of their dogs go trough a temperament test and training while in foster care and are spayed/neutered and vaccinated.
 The rescue matches every dog to a family that fits their lifestyle to prevent them from being re-homed in the future.
 Potential adopters must first fill out an application and get a home-check.
-The adoption fee for an adult dog is $230 and a puppy under 6 months of age is $265.
 If the adoptive family can no longer care for the dog, they must notify FHR and surrender the dog back into their care.